awohns/unified_genealogy_paper/tools/README.md

 # tsdate/tools
-This directory contains the tools tsdate is tested against
+This directory contains the software tsdate is tested against as well as tools needed to manipulate real datasets.